Dragodraki/GPU_Scaling_AspectRatio_Turn_OnOff/README.md

 Additionally there are a few tools that saves you from suffering from unwanted side effects:
 - "DesktopOK" saves the position of all desktop icons before reloading GPU and restoring after that (I don't rely on Windows since some graphic cards infere with Microsoft and the consequence would have been all icons placed on the left side and had to be arranged manually - bah!
 Thanks to teams from DesktopOK we are ahead of this.
 - "SetACL" helps to unlock denied registry writing permissions.
 Why? ...I would like to know that too.
 But as long as TrustedInstaller keep blocking by default half of the (less-important) registry part, we need to unlock the section for gpu display entries first before editing them.
 Without, settings wouldn't be applied.
+- "RegSvrEx" allows us to register VBScript terminal for the durance of the running process
+- "VImage" makes possible the SplashScreen you can see when running one of the four binaries in non-silent/normal mode
 - "PScript" is an alternative for the microsoft scripting host (player for VBS files).
 It works great on newer operating systems like Windows Vista and higher.
 FOr Windows 2000 and XP the old wscript.exe from microsoft will be used.
 - "Custom Resolution Utility (CRU)" - yeah - thats mostly the key function for the undeniable advantage that your computer doesn't need to reboot after changing your graphic cards driver settings.
 Of course, AMD, Intel and Nvidia could bypass them easily as they are the inventor od their driver and know some seret approaches to them we'll never get to explained.
 But CRU has the power to adapt it's behaviour in disable and enable your graphic card in device manager from command line.
 But instead of manual doing they do it a little safer so there is no risk the display won't awake from blackness after this.
 For your information: Until now, no other free tool exists that can perform that!
 - "Rexplorer" preempts problems related to Start menu/app windows/taskbar by killing all processes called "explorer.exe" and restart them with restoring all instances of Windows-Explorer / system control.
 On all OS before Windows 8 it interrupts also any file copying.
 How lucky we must be, start menu freezing only happends on Windows 10, so Rexplorer don't harm any open copy process (it only closes the progress window).
 On older OS my App don't use Rexplorer.